deividcuello/restaurant-website/README.md

+# Restaurant website
-# This is a basic HTML and CSS website built by myself
+This is a HTML and CSS restaurant website's layout built by myself